amisha-agarwal/restaurant-billing-system-java/README.md

 Features ->

     1.Display menu items
     2.Read choice from user
     3.Calculates the total bill

 Objective -> The main objective of project is to implement the maximun possible concept of Object Oriented Programming(OOP's).

+All types of ideas and suggestions are welcome at amishaagrawal98@gmail.com